 But back to the bake sale.
 Everyone loves Blueberry Boy Bait because it is a buttery-licious cake filled with plump blueberries and topped with cinnamon.
 Really, what's not to love?
 So how could I say no?

 I put the Blueberry Boy Bait in the oven.
 It smelled divine.
-I really wanted a piece when it came out of the oven - which is when it is at it's absolute best.
+I really wanted a piece when it came out of the oven - which is when it is the absolute best.
 The cake is warm.
 The cinnamon top is crunchy sweet.
 It's sooooo good.

 So I asked Elli if she was sure we should bring the Bait to the bake sale.
 "I can still make the brownies, and we can keep the Bait, you know."
-I say.
+I said.
 (More like plead.)
 She agreed, so that's what we did.
-I baked brownies at 9pm.
-And we all had a big piece of Blueberry Boy Bait and were very, very happy.
+I baked brownies at 9pm while we all enjoyed a big piece of Blueberry Boy Bait making us all very, very happy.
 Actually, Elli and Don had two pieces.
 I'm not sure what lesson this taught Elli.
 Probably nothing good.
 Oh well.

-I have made this several times and have made it differently each time - which is not common with a baked good recipe.
+I have made this recipe several times and have made it different each time - which is not common with a baked good recipe.
 I've used regular milk, whole milk and buttermilk.
 I've used 2 eggs and 3 eggs (the recipe calls for 3.)
 I've doubled the blueberries.
 I always add a splash of vanilla (~1 teasp.)
 It's a very forgiving recipe.
 It comes out great every time.
 It's not really necessary to add more blueberries, they all sink to the bottom.
 A friend of mine has made it with raspberries and said that was good too.
 I hope you enjoy it as much as we do.

 (adapted from Smitten Kitchen)